Comparisons11 min read

 Key Features

-Other features worth noting:
+Other features worth your attention:

 • Multi-hop (Double VPN) — bounces your connection through two VPN servers for maximum privacy

-• Antivirus add-on — available as an optional extra (Surfshark One bundle, ~$3.49/month extra)
+• Antivirus add-on — optional extra (Surfshark One bundle, ~$3.49/month extra)

 Surfshark Pricing